2019 European Youth Olympic Winter Festival: Media

 The opening ceremony in Bosnia and Herzegovina was broadcast on BHT 1 and Hayat TV.

 Two postal service companies from Bosnia and Herzegovina, BH Pošta and Pošte Srpske, for this occasion issued promotional postal stamps and FDC to commemorate this event.

 Closing ceremony

 The closing ceremony was held in front of the town administration of Istočno Sarajevo on 15 February 2019.
 During the closing ceremony, Miligram and Van Gogh, two musical groups from Serbia performed.

-The event was officially closed by Milorad Dodik, and the Olympic flag was officially handed to the mayor of Vuokatti, the host town of the next European Youth Olympic Winter Festival that will be held in 2021.
+The event was officially closed by Milorad Dodik, and the Olympic flag was officially handed to the mayor of Vuokatti, the host town of the next European Youth Olympic Winter Festival, which was held in 2021.